 The Mushroom are pre-cooked with some Shallots, Garlic and Parsley then baked over the Puff Pastry with some some delicious Goat's Cheese.
 A sprinkle of fresh Parsley over the baked tart and the dish is ready!

-This tart can be served for brunch, lunch or dinner and will also make a delicious appetiser for a party.
+Just like my Leek and Mushroom Quiche or Spinach and Mushroom Quiche, this tart can be served for brunch, lunch or dinner and will also make a delicious appetiser for a party.

 To make this Rustic Mushroom Tart, you will need (scroll down to recipe card for all quantities):